wanderview/node-pcap-socket/README.md

 The PcapSocket class inherits from `Duplex`.
 Therefore it provides both streaming `Readable` and `Writable` interfaces.

+Note, while PcapSocket uses the new streams2 API provided in node 0.9.6 and greater, this class should still work in older versions of node.
+This backward compatibility is implemented using the [readable-stream][] module.

 ### new PcapSocket(pcapSource, address, opts)

 * `pcapSource` {String | Stream} If a String, pcapSource is interpreted as